 In addition, nicotine found in many cigarette and smoking reduction products make your heart work harder.
 Nicotine can narrow blood vessels and lead to an increases in your heart rate and blood pressure.
 If you continue to smoke after your first heart attack, you will nearly double your chance of having second one.
 When you quit, your risk of drops to that of a nonsmoker within 3 years.

 Secondhand smoke is also detrimental to your health.
 Ask people to avoid smoking in your home or car and avoid smoky environments.

 Eat a Heart Healthy Diet

 fruits and vegetables

-will help lower cholesterol levels, blood pressure, and body weight—three heart attack risk factors.
-The American Heart Association (AHA) also recommends that you add fish, which contains
+will help lower cholesterol levels, blood pressure, and body weight—3 heart attack risk factors.
+The American Heart Association (AHA) also recommends adding fish, which contains

 omega-3 fatty acids, to your diet at least twice per week.
 Talk to your doctor about whether you should take omega-3 supplements.